kvbarad/sql-warehouse-project-macOS/README.md

 **Usage Guide**
-/n Once the environment is active, you may:
+\n Once the environment is active, you may:
 - Browse /sql for example scripts – covering fundamental DDL, DML, and ETL operations
 - Create new tables, run custom queries, or experiment with analytics tasks
 - Extend or customise scripts to fit your own warehousing scenarios